Track mileage automatically

 • Traveling between your home and your second job

-• Driving from your main office to a secondary office of your firm.
+• You drive from your main office to a secondary office of your firm.

-• Visiting clients from your office to their workplace.
+• You visit clients and drive from your office to their workplace.

-• Running work-related errands from your office to a supply store, the post office, or a governmental entity.
+• You’re running work-related errands from your office to a supply store, the post office, or a governmental entity.

-• Travel from your home to a secondary office of your employer if you have been assigned to work there for a year or less.
+• When you need to travel from your home to a secondary office of your employer if you have been assigned to work there for a year or less.

 As a self-employed individual or an independent contractor where your home is your place of work, the rules slightly differ.
 If your home office qualifies as your main place of business, you can deduct the transportation costs between your home and another work location for the same business.